-Whether you’re a beginner or experienced guitar player, learning to play with a capo can be a massive advantage!
+Whether you’re a beginner or an experienced guitar player, learning to play with a capo can be a massive advantage!
 While you can play most songs with or without, certain famous tracks can be quite tricky to pull off without a capo.
 Using a capo allows you to effortlessly shift the key of songs to match your or another vocalist’s pitch quickly and easily.

 That’s why we’re sharing 25 iconic and easy guitar songs played with a capo.
-Read on to find out how a capo can help you in your musicianship, and some of the easiest guitar songs with a capo that you can start playing right away.
+Read on to find out how a capo can help you in your musicianship and some of the easiest guitar songs with a capo that you can start playing right away.
 We’ve picked these tracks from across genres and generations to bring you a list of songs that will appeal to musicians of all tastes and styles.

 Here is a List of Easy Guitar Capo Songs